Skip to main content

 note

-To disable log ingestion and query, run anyscale cloud config update --cloud-id CLOUD_ID --disable-log-ingestion.
-Subsequently, created Ray clusters won't send logs to the Anyscale Control Plane, however, Anyscale retains previously sent logs for 30 days.
+To turn off log ingestion and query, run anyscale cloud config update --cloud-id <your-cloud-id> --disable-log-ingestion.
+Anyscale retains previously sent logs for 30 days.
+Ray clusters you create after running this command don't send logs to the Anyscale control plane.

 Ray Dashboard

-For information on the log files, see Configuring logging.
+For information on the log files, see Configuring logging on Ray docs.

 Logs CLI